12 October 2018

 Paperwork takes up a lot of space in our lives.
 Every day documents sent by post and e-mail pile up.
 Yet you can reduce your paper consumption by digitalising your document!

 Tax returns, pay slips, invoices, guarantees, rental agreements… Year after year the files stack up.
 What can you do to cut such paper consumption?

-By law you are obliged to store account statements for five years, the tax authorities can even ask to go back seven years.
+By law you are obliged to store account statements for five years.
+The tax authorities can even ask to go back seven years.
 If the statements relate to debt repayments, you must keep them for ten years.
 For this entire time, paper statements will be collecting dust and taking up space.
 But in digital form, these account statements take up no space at all!
 It is also much easier to find and manage your documents on your computer.

-You will also save considerable time as you no longer need to go to a branch and it is up to you to decide how you manage them.
+You will also save considerable time as you no longer need to go to a branch and it is up to you to decide how you manage your account statements.
 Unlike statements sent by post, you will not risk losing them.
-Given the convenience... why hesitate to switch to electronic statements?

 How to switch to digital statements